phaubertin/jinue/doc/syscalls/README.md

 ### Return Value

-On return from a system call, the contents of arg0 to arg3 depends on the function number.
+On return from a system call, the contents of `arg0` to `arg3` is set according to the result of the system call.
+The interpretation of the values set in these registers depends on the function number.

 Most *but not all* system calls follow the following convention: